sfl0r3nz05/TelematicsNetworkDesign/DockerSecDemo/README.md

 In this lab you will use cgroups to limit the resources available to Docker containers.
 You will see how to pin a container to specific CPU cores, limit the number of CPU shares a container has, as well as how to prevent a fork bomb from taking down a Docker Host.

-Prerequisites
+# Prerequisites

 You will need all of the following to complete this lab:

-A Linux-based Docker Host with at least two CPU cores Docker 1.11 or higher
+- A Linux-based Docker Host with at least two CPU cores Docker 1.11 or higher
 The htop tool installed on your Docker Host (apt-get install htop on Ubuntu hosts) Root access on the Docker Host

-Step 1: cgroups and the Docker CLI
+## cgroups and the Docker CLI

 The docker run command provides many flags that allow you to apply cgroup limitations to new containers.
 The following flags are of note for this lab:

    $ docker run --help